roridazenawa/jupyter-container/README.md

 - `JUPYTER_PASSWORD`: The password for to login to the Jupyter notebook server.
 - `JUPYTER_IP`: The IP address for the Jupyter notebook (defaults to 0.0.0.0).
 - `PORT`: The port for the Jupyter notebook (defaults to 8888).
-- `NOTEBOOKS_DIR`: The directory for the Jupyter notebooks (defaults to /notebooks) - we recommend you use use this same directory for volume mounting.
+- `NOTEBOOKS_DIR`: The directory for the Jupyter notebooks (defaults to /notebooks)
+- `VOLUME_PATH`: The path to mount your volume on the container (defaults to /notebooks/volume)
 - `PY_REQUIREMENTS` (optional): A comma-separated list of package names to install in the container.
 - `GITHUB_REPO` (optional): The URL of a GitHub repository to clone into the container.
 - `GITHUB_BRANCH` (optional): The branch of the GitHub repository to clone into the container (defaults to main).